 By visiting the sites of the original Olympics, an independent traveler can see spectacular ruins and museums, and in the process experience a Greece of stunning natural beauty and rich culture.
 The two natural starting points are Athens and Patras.

-The Greek government’s determination to host a successful Olympics has produced great benefits for travelers.
+The Greek government’s hosting of a successful Olympics has produced great benefits for travelers.
 The main access road to the Acropolis, once clogged with traffic and parked tour buses, is now a pedestrian walkway.
 Museums and major historical sites throughout the city have been refurbished.
 At no time have so many ancient ruins been opened to the public, and the new subway makes them easy to reach.

 You could visit all of the sites of the ancient Panhellenic Games on a week-long trip, though longer would be better for exploring more of mainland Greece.
 I recommend spending at least one night at or near each of the sites.
 Delphi and Olympia, in particular, attract large tour groups during the day, but both are peaceful in morning and evening.